g1eny0ung/g1eny0ung/README.md

 ### 🔭 Currently working on

 A Chaos Engineering Platform for Kubernetes named [Chaos Mesh](https://github.com/chaos-mesh/chaos-mesh).
-Welcome to use it and give us some feedback.~
+Welcome to try it and give us some feedback.~

 ### 🌱 Currently learning